 In partnership with the Shop Small® initiative by American Express, which encourages people to shop at small businesses to help our local communities thrive, we’ve rounded up 9 of our favorite Black-owned small businesses.
 You’re sure to find your next best buy, from discounted electronics to analog gadgets (like wick trimmers or multi-tool pens!) to the latest video game drop.

 Adorned Abode, Tacoma, WA

-Owner Benita Smith’s Adorned Abode prides itself on supplying its customers with their gifting needs with products sourced and made in Tacoma, Washington — think essential oil diffusers, astrology candles, baskets, and jewelry cases — where the store is located.
+Owner Benita Smith’s Adorned Abode prides itself on supplying its customers’ gifting needs, and sells many products sourced and made in Washington, where the store is located.
+Their offerings include essential oil diffusers, astrology candles, baskets, and plant accessories.
 Need somewhere to start?
 We love their stylish multi-tool pen.

 Alexandra Winbush, Brooklyn, NY

 “Why just buy a candle when you could purchase an experience?” asks the Alexandra Winbush website.
 And sure, the company is best-known for selling luxury candles and teas, but there are other hidden gems here, too.
 Like this Rose Gold Wick Trimmer, which is essentially a stylish pair of clippers to keep candle wicks neat and tidy after each burn.
 Get it for the gadget-lover in your life who also likes pretty things.

 This modern-day general store sells a curated offering for your home, beach, and body — brought to life by co-owners Mark Chung and Eric Coles on Martha’s Vineyard.

 Phillip “DJ Young Venom” Rollins sells vintage vinyl records, hats, T-shirts, pins, and toys that are a nostalgic nod to the ‘80s and ‘90s in Jackson, Mississippi.